They will call them “The Holy People,

 12 If you say, “We didn’t know this,”

-doesn’t he who weighs the hearts consider it?
+does he who weighs the hearts not consider it?

-He who keeps your soul, doesn’t he know it?
+He who keeps your soul, does he not know it?

 Shall he not render to every man according to his work?